Ryado/ryado.github.io/cv_dahimene.md

 ####[2010–2014] PhD, Conservatoire National des Arts et Métiers (CNAM), *Paris*.
 * Excellence scholarship provided by French-Algerian collaboration project
 * Working on data management issues with a focus on social networks
-* Efficient and real time filtering on Web 2.0 data
+* Efficient and real time filtering on microblogging data
+* Clever and efficient recommendation on large social graphs

 ####[2008–2010] Master, University of Science and Technology Houari Boumediene (USTHB), *Algiers*.
 * Final year project grade of 17/20, A-level.